juttle/juttle-engine/examples/github-tutorial/README.md

 This set of example Juttle programs goes with the [Juttle Tutorial](http://juttle.github.io/juttle/concepts/juttle_tutorial/) targeting new developers.
 Second part of the tutorial uses a 6-month GitHub repo activity dataset loaded into Elasticsearch (size 29MB, 216158 records).
 This docker container provides ES with preloaded data.

+You can view these tutorial examples on the demo system [demo.juttle.io](http://demo.juttle.io/?path=/examples/github-tutorial/index.juttle), or run them on your own using docker (see the parent [README](../README.md)).

 ## Additional docker-compose configuration

 [dc-elastic.yml](./dc-elastic.yml) in the current directory adds the following containers: